pruthvi099/QA-Essential-Notes/CONTRIBUTING.md

 ## Code of Conduct

 Be respectful and constructive.
-This is a resource meant to help people learn — keep contributions and discussion focused on that goal.
+This is a resource meant to help people learn — keep contributions and discussion focused on that goal.♥️💻🔁